SioKCronin/website/content/ai_notes/books/a_thousand_plateaus.md

 Deleuze & Guitarri have clearly learned to sing.
 What delicious structured/unstructured cacophonies this song stirs.

-I keep coming back to the need for decentralization.
-The need for minds to unlearn habitual localisation.
+I observe a need for decentralization.
+A need for minds to unlearn habitual localisation.
 Self at the center.
 Self against other(s).
 Incessent tree thinking.
 Self as root.
 Memory as root.
 Desire as root.
 Are we ready to release our swarm of curves, tori, and circles?
 Can we do so without rupturing